searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

         `warning` and `critical` are registered as user-defined variables.
 User can provide values for these variables while creating alerts.

-        - `spec.arguments.vars.Items[].type` is required field used to define variable's data type
+        - `spec.arguments.vars.items[].type` is required field used to define variable's data type.
+Possible values are `integer`, `number`, `boolean`, `string`, `duration`.
-        - `spec.arguments.vars.Items[].description` describes the variable.
+        - `spec.arguments.vars.items[].description` describes the variable.

-    - `spec.arguments.vars.required` represents the list of user-defined arguments those are required to create Alert.
+    - `spec.arguments.vars.required` represents the list of user-defined arguments required to create Alert.
 If any of these required arguments is not provided, Searchlight will give validation error.

-    From above example, none of these variables are required.To make variable `warning` required, need to add following
+    From above example, none of these variables are required.
+To make variable `critical` required, need to add following

               arguments:
                 vars:
                   required:
-                  - warning
+                  - critical

 - `spec.arguments.host` represents the list of Icinga host variables which will be passed to check command.
 [Here is the list](https://www.icinga.com/docs/icinga2/latest/doc/03-monitoring-basics/#host-runtime-macros) of available host variables.